AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 In addition, :program:`gnatprove` checks unit specifications for the actual data read or written, and the flow of information from inputs to outputs.
-As you can see, this verification provides significant benefits, and it can be reached with comparatively low cost.
+As you can imagine, this verification provides significant benefits, and it can be reached with comparatively low cost.

 For example, the following illustrates an initialization failure: